 Such a long title, isn’t it?
 There are many more straight forward titles that they could have chosen for this song like 사투리랩 (Satoori Rap), as many people already call it, or 머라카노 (what did he say?) which is a line of dialect from the chorus which highlights the different provinces’ lack of willingness to communicate.

 The real korean title, 팔도강산, is pretty cool though.

 And the title altogether is used to mean Korea, or "the entire nation".

-Rivers and mountains (강산) is also an old fashioned way to say territory.
-So put it together and it gives: “The river and mountains of the eight provinces”, or, more accurately: “The territories of the eight provinces”, which may still seem random to you at this point.
+Rivers and mountains (강산) is an old fashioned way to say territory.
+So put it together and it gives: “The rivers and mountains of the eight provinces”, or, more accurately: “The territories of the eight provinces”, which may still seem random to you at this point.